dwaite/connect/openid-connect-self-issued-v2-1_0.md

 The registration parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object (which ends up being form-urlencoded when passed as an OAuth parameter).
 When used in a Request Object value, per Section 6.1, the JSON object is used as the value of the registration member.

-The Registration parameters that would typically be used in requests to Self-Issued OPs are policy_uri, tos_uri, and logo_uri.
-If the RP uses more than one Redirection URI, the redirect_uris parameter would be used to register them.
-Finally, if the RP is requesting encrypted responses, it would typically use the jwks_uri, id_token_encrypted_response_alg and id_token_encrypted_response_enc parameters.

-Registration parameter may include decentralized identifier of the RP.

 ### 2.2.2.
 Passing Relying Party Registration Metadata by Reference